event-driven-robotics/neutouch_summer_school_contour/README.md

 #### How to pause the simulation

-If you need to pause the simulation, e.g. to save resources, press the backspace on the keyboard (while the focus is on the Gazebo windows) or press the pause button in the Gazebo windows.
+If you need to pause the simulation, e.g. to save resources, press the backspace on the keyboard (while the focus is on the Gazebo window) or press the pause button in the Gazebo windows.

 <p align="center"><img src="assets/gazebo_pause.png" alt="" width=800px/></p>

-#### How to Change the contour
+#### How to change the contour

 We provide several contours you can use in the exercise.
 They can be listed [here](https://github.com/2103simon/icub_haptic_exploration_environment/tree/master/environment/models/contour_following).
 To change the contour please proceed as follows: